kavishka-sulakshana/front-end-framework-with-routes/README.md

 # Simple front-end framework
 This is a simple front-end framework made with express.

+> Run 'npm install' first

+> Run 'npm start' to start server

+> Go to localhost:8080

 ## Features
 - Can work with components
 - Can pass variables through components